remijerphin-arch/Campusconnect/README.md

 **A role-aware campus operating system for academics, student life, and career growth.**

-CampusConnect brings the daily college experience into one focused workspace.
-Students can track their academic progress, manage campus services, discover opportunities, recover lost items, and take part in campus life.
-Faculty can run teaching workflows.
-Placement teams can manage company drives.
-Campus administrators control access, modules, and platform policy.
+CampusConnect unifies the everyday college experience within a single, streamlined platform.
+Students can monitor their academic progress, access campus services, explore opportunities, report and recover lost items, and actively participate in campus activities.
+Faculty can efficiently manage teaching-related workflows, while placement teams can organize and oversee company recruitment drives.
+Campus administrators have centralized control over user access, platform modules, and institutional policies.

 ## Table of Contents